 Last year’s admissions cycle produced the lowest acceptance rates in history at Ivy League schools and at most other elite colleges in the nation.
-Harvard’s acceptance rate for the class of 2022 was 4.59%; Princeton and Columbia both admitted 5.5% of their applicants; Stanford only accepted 4.3% of its applicants.
+Harvard’s acceptance rate for the class of 2023 was 4.5%; Princeton admitted 5.8% and Columbia 5.1% of their applicants; Stanford only accepted 4.2% of its applicants.

 With such low acceptance rates at top colleges, families are looking for new ways to beat the odds and stand out in the college admissions process.
 Creating a student brand will help you hone your talents and passions, and communicate your unique value to admissions officers.

 Grades and test scores alone won’t get you into elite colleges

 Admission to elite colleges can no longer be assured by high grades and stellar test scores.
 As the former Harvard president Drew Faust once said: “We could fill our class twice over with valedictorians.”
 This statement is now true for most top tier colleges in the nation.
 Elite schools in the U.S. are looking for more than academically enthusiastic students: they’re looking for students who can show true initiative and committed, focused interests beyond the classroom.
 Developing a student brand early on can help you identify the right pursuits for your unique personality and stay on track to becoming an exceptional applicant.

 What is a “student brand”?